Nico-Curti/Nico-Curti/README.md

   <img src="https://media1.tenor.com/images/6958876e721d19e422ee6a929c9f466a/tenor.gif?itemid=10931507">
 </p>

-Hi, I'm Nico Curti, a PhD at the Dept. of Experimental, Diagnostic and Specialty Medicine of Bologna University (Italy).
+Hi, I'm Nico Curti, a PhD at the Dept. of Physics and Astronomy of Bologna University (Italy).

 Please feel free to clone projects, raise issues and submit PRs if you think something could be better.